 Seafile is an open-source file sync and share software.
 You can upload files and sync them across different devices.
 Seafile provides a web interface but also native clients for macOS, Linux, Windows, and for the mobile platforms Android and iOS.
 These clients share the files across different devices.
 Seafile also provides drive clients that enable you to access files on the server without syncing to a local disk, like a network drive.

 You can use Seafile by subscribing to a hosting provider.
 But in this tutorial, I will show you how to self-host Seafile and install it on a VPS.
-For this example I use a VPS from Hetzner (referral link).
+For this example, I use a VPS from Hetzner (referral link).
 I'm testing this on the smallest Hetzner server offering (CX11) with 2GB of RAM and 20GB of disk space.
 If you are looking for a VPS with much more disk space, I recommend looking at Contabo.
 The smallest Contabo VPS presently (February 2022) for EUR 4.99 / month includes a 200 GB SSD.

 In this tutorial, I will install the free Community Edition of Seafile.
 There is also a Pro Edition, which is also free for up to 3 users, but for this tutorial, I don't need the additional features of the Pro Edition.
-Check out this page to see the differences between Community and Pro Edition.
+Check out this page to see the differences between the Community and Pro Editions.

-DNS
+DNS ¶

 Before setting up the server, I created a subdomain in the DNS configuration.
 This is needed if you want to use TLS, which is highly recommended.
-For this demo, I use the domain sea.rasc.ch.
+For this demo, I use the domain sea.rasc.ch

 In the web console of my DNS provider, I inserted an A record that points to the IP address of my VPS.
-Also add a AAAA record if the server has a public IPv6 address.
+Also, add an AAAA

 sea.rasc.ch.
 86400 IN A 51.38.124.133